SNHU-CS/CS-330/module02/mod2_tutorials.md

 Next, we have created a VBO to store the indices.
 For this purpose, we have modified `UCreateMesh` to create two VBOs and make one of them of type `GL_ELEMENT_ARRAY_BUFFER`.

-    // Create 2 buffers: first one for the vertex data; second one for the indices glGenBuffers(2, mesh.vbos);
+    // Create two buffers: The first one is for the vertex data; the second one for the indices. glGenBuffers(2, mesh.vbos);
     glBindBuffer(GL_ARRAY_BUFFER, mesh.vbos[0]); // Activates the buffer
     glBufferData(GL_ARRAY_BUFFER, sizeof(verts), verts, GL_STATIC_DRAW); // Sends vertex or coordinate data to the GPU